Ohisemega/Ohisemega/README.md

 - 👋 Hi, I’m @Ohisemega
 - I'm a growing Systems Developer
-- 👀 I’m interested in C/C++ projects
+- 👀 I’m interested in C/C++ and Rust projects.
-- :)  Studying DSA, OS, and Computer.
-Sci. fundamentals
+- :)  Studying DSA, OS, and Computer Sci. fundamentals.
-- 🌱 I’m always learning C++ lol (life-long hassle)
+- 🌱 I’m always learning more on modern C++ (life-long hassle)
-- 🌱 Learning Rust as a side gig
+- 🌱 Learning Rust as a side gig.
-- 💞️ I’m looking to collaborate on open source projects
+- 💞️ I’m looking to collaborate on open source projects.
 - 📫 How to reach me?
 Via email famousalele@gmail.com

 <!---